Thorsten-und-Team/Smart-Watering-System/README.md

 # Smart-Watering-System
 Smart Watering System for indoor plants to 3D print

-To build the project on your own, you have to buy theese components:
+## Components you need to build this project on your own:
+You can order them at AliExpress or Amazon
+- ESP32
+- ili9341 Display
+- Magnet valves
-  -
+- Hygrometer

 We've created a smart watering system for indoor plants to 3D print.
 The 3D files are in the STL folder.
 You can print them by your own.
 Maybe you have to seal the water tank with some ducktape, because some 3D-Printers can't print it to hold the water.